w3f/Grants-Program/applications/sub_supply_chain.md

 ### Project Details
 This project will help the supply chain avoid third-party authorities handling delivery by saving money and time.
 I would like to explain the purpose of the project with a real example.
-In this process will take place four different actors: admin, client, manager, courier, and postal workers.
+In this process will take place four different actors: admin, client, manager, courier.
 The whole process can have a status like ordered, assembling, ready to deliver, in delivering or sent.
 The package will have only one owner(for every step) and he will be in charge of the package.